Skip to Content

 Hoover Dam face as photographed from the Nevada side

-While I’ve been to Hoover Dam numerous times in the past, I never noticed that there are restrooms in the towers above the dam (pictured above) that look authentic to the 1930s.
+While I’ve been to Hoover Dam numerous times, I never noticed the restrooms in the towers above the dam (pictured above) that look authentic to the 1930s.

 You enter the tower from the sidewalk atop the dam and enter a lobby with a modern vending machine.